BrianInGermany/BrianInGermany.github.io/_posts/2020-10-20-Grafana-and-Nodered.markdown

 <iframe src="https://snapshot.raintank.io/dashboard/snapshot/QObgfnMNMAv5lu4ywZcFkI4mRd7uePeE" width="100%" height="500" frameborder="0" allowfullscreen></iframe>

+And that is how you set up InfluxDB and Grafana with Node-Red.
+But there's more...

-# Bonus!
-Pimp out Grafana with Raspberry Pi metrics
+## Pimp out Grafana with Raspberry Pi metrics!

 <img src="/assets/images/raspiMonitor.png" alt="monitor" width="100%">